sagemath/trac_to_gh/Issue 9317.md

 # Issue 9317: prime_to_S_part, is_S_unit, is_S_integral

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9317

 Original creator: aly.deines